Promo code SPRING2022 will be automatically applied at checkout!

 • Reduce your alcohol intake, especially late at night.

-• Use a continuous glucose monitor to see how your body responds to different types of foods at various times of the day to check the optimal time to stop eating.
+• Use a continuous glucose monitor to see how your body responds to different types of food at various times of day, to determine the optimal time to stop eating.

 • If you cannot eat earlier, try to make dinner the lightest meal of your day.